AngelGDev/SocialMediaEazySneezy/README.md

+# We will make branches with the name of the each different Task to keep track of what we are changing on each branch

 # Team Eazy Sneezy Social Media App

 Social media platform that allows users to share pictures and follow each other.
 Instagram clone.